Mathias-SantAnna/lotr-collectibles/README.md

 1. Run `python3 manage.py showmigrations` command to see the status of migrations (Currently not migrated).
 Run `python3 manage.py migrate` command to migrate<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/migrate.png)

 1. Import all products data.
 Run `python3 manage.py loaddata` command to load the **categories** first, **brands** next and **products** the last.
-The order of loading is important as all the products are associated with categories and brands
+Because all products are related with categories and brands, the sequence in which they are loaded is crucial.

 1. Create a super user with `python3 manage.py createsuperuser` command for product admin